The plectic conjecture over function fields: Partial Frobenii and derived categories

-In positive characteristic algebraic geometry, the formation of fundamental groups rarely commutes with taking products---even over an algebraically closed field.
+In positive characteristic algebraic geometry, forming fundamental groups rarely commutes with taking products---even over an algebraically closed field.
 One can remedy this by asking for additional structure: namely, \emph{partial Frobenius morphisms}.
-In this section, we discuss this general phenomenon, as well as how it arises in the setting of moduli spaces of shtukas.
+We crucially need to carry out this strategy in the derived category, which forces us to use $\infty$-categorical structures.

-First, we define partial Frobenii and package their action into the \emph{Frobenius--Weil group}, which generalizes the relation between Weil sheaves and Weil groups.
-Next, we recall \emph{Drinfeld's lemma} and explain the link between partial Frobenii and Frobenius elements in the Weil group.
+First, we define partial Frobenii and describe their action on derived categories of $\ov\bQ_\ell$-sheaves.
+Next, we explain a monodromy interpretation of partial Frobenii, which generalizes the relation between Weil sheaves and Weil groups.
 We then describe how partial Frobenii arise in the setting of symmetrized moduli spaces of shtukas.
-In the usual, unsymmetrized case, their relative cohomology over $(U\ssm N)^I$ is only ind-smooth, but nonetheless work of Xue \cite{Xue20b} shows that they still satisfy the conclusion of Drinfeld's lemma.
-The resulting action of a product of Weil groups is crucial for the results of this paper.
+In the usual, unsymmetrized case, we state an anticipated result of Arinkin--Gaitsgory--Kazhdan--Raskin--Rozenblyum--Varshavsky showing that their relative cohomology complex satisfies a derived version of \emph{Drinfeld's lemma}.
+Finally, we use work of Xue to relate the action of Frobenius elements in the Weil group with that of partial Frobenii on our cohomology groups.